przem-przem/przem-przem/README.md

 ### **2048 Game**

 My implementation of popular sliding tile puzzle game.
-The user can customize the game by choosing the grid size, base number or enable dark mode.
+The user can customize the game by choosing the grid size, base number or enabling dark mode.
 See [live version](https://przem-przem.github.io/2048/) or [Github project](https://github.com/przem-przem/2048).

 ![2048 game gameboard](/docs/2048.png)